Estimated reading time: 16 minutes

 I used a 10lb bag of beets for this pickled beets recipe and a massive pot filled with cold water.

-To boil beets, give them a rinse under the water whether you fresh pick them or buy them as I have at the supermarket.
+To boil beets, give them a rinse under the water, whether you pick them fresh or buy them as I have at the supermarket.

-If you have the beet greens still attached, you’ll want to cut and remove them but do not discard them as they are edible, as mentioned.
+If you have the beet greens still attached, you’ll want to cut and remove them, but do not discard them as they are edible, as mentioned.

 Preparing Jars For Pickled Beets